NirajShr3stha/Apex-Legends-Discord-RPC/README.md

 ## Usage

-- To use ApexRPC, you can either clone the repository or download the latest release from the releases page.
+- To use ApexRPC, you can clone/download the repo.
 - Once you have the zip file, extract it and copy the file named '.env.example'.
 - Then, paste and rename it to '.env'.
 Inside the '.env' file,
 - Replace 'steamname' with your Steam username and 'password' with your Steam password.

+- If you cloned this repo
+   - Make sure [Node](https://nodejs.org/en/) is installed
+   - Open your command-line interface
+   - Do an `npm install`
+   - Run `node main.js`